Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Motivation and Method

 To increase the robustness of artificial neural networks to adversarial attacks, one research direction focuses on extracting and applying computational concepts from the mammalian brain.
-In particular, \citet{li2019learning} showed that adding a neural regularizer term to the training loss enhances the adversarial robustness of CNNs on image classification tasks.
-The regularization term is denoted by $L_{\text{sim}}$ as it depends on similarities between neural responses. \\ The loss function $L$ is written as:
+In \cite{li2019learning}, adding a neural regularizer term to the training loss was shown to improve the adversarial robustness of CNNs on image classification tasks.
+The full loss is